-Selenium is an essential trace element present in many foods.
+Selenium is an essential trace element found in many foods.

-Selenium has not been tested specifically with people who are depressed.
+Selenium has not been tested specifically with people who have clinical depression.

 Selenium can be toxic in high doses.
 If you would like to take selenium supplements, ask your doctor or pharmacist what dose is right for you, and ask it if might interfere with other medications or supplements you are taking.

 Selenium supplements are available from health food shops.
 Foods rich in selenium include brazil nuts, seafood, meats and fortified cereals.

 Selenium supplements may be helpful for people with a selenium deficiency.
 But, given the lack of evidence on selenium, it cannot be recommended as a treatment for depression.

 Last reviewed and updated: 1 November 2019